Durenlab/LINGER/docs/PBMC.md

 pip install LingerGRN
 conda install bioconda::bedtools #Requirement
 ```
+For the following step, we run the code in python.
 ### Preprocess
 There are 2 options for the method we introduced above:
 1. baseline;